WebDaD/SmallBusinessManager/README.md

 Manage your Business Needs on a simple WebSite.
 May Contain REST for Admins and Customers!
 It depends heavily on jquery and its modules

+# Installation

+Here is how to install the tool localy
+Also the Embed-iframe thingy here

 # Legende
 - + = Added
 - - = Removed